Court Keeps Microsoft’s Irish Servers Safe From U.S.

 U.S. Circuit Judges Jose Cabranes, Reena Raggi and Christopher Droney each joined Jacobs’ dissent and wrote separately as well.

-Microsoft has not replied to an email seeking comment.
 The U.S. Attorney’s Office declined to comment.